 Use Case: Send Purchase Order with Thru & MuleSoft

-The configuration needed for a Managed File Transfer use case can been broken down into a series of steps performed by two stakeholders:
+The configuration needed for a Managed File Transfer use case can be broken down into a series of steps performed by two stakeholders:

 - The enterprise: e.g. ACME Corp